The Hesperidin in Florida Orange Juice has Surprising Health Benefits

 How to Get Hesperidin in Your Diet

-It is rare to find hesperidin in any other food besides citrus.
-100% OJ is a great way to get hesperidin in your diet as it is the only fruit juice and the only commonly-consumed food (3) that contains a significant amount of hesperidin.
+The best way to get more hesperidin in your diet?
+Citrus!
+Drinking 100% OJ is a great way to get hesperidin in your diet as it is the only fruit juice and the only commonly-consumed food that contains a significant amount of hesperidin.

 Source: Florida Dept of Citrus